cyberbotics/webots-doc/guide/general-bugs.md

 ### Intel GMA graphics cards

-Webots should run on any fairly recent computer equipped with a nVidia or AMD graphics card and up-to-date graphics drivers.
+Webots should run on any fairly recent computer equipped with a NVIDIA or AMD graphics card and up-to-date graphics drivers.
 Webots is not guaranteed to work with Intel GMA graphics cards: it may crash or exhibit display bugs.
 Upgrading to the latest versions of the Intel graphics driver may help resolve such